GwendolyneFreddy/butchery/README.md

 <a name="51" id="51"></a>&#10173; **[51] Butchery of Yaga-Shura revisited**
 ###### &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<em>install after Ascension and Stratagems</em><br><br>

 &#9755; This component greatly modifies the battle against Yaga-Shura army in ToB to make it longer and more difficult.
-It will only work with <a href="https://www.gibberlings3.net/files/file/1011-ascension/">Ascension</a> (David Wallace's version) and <a href="https://github.com/Gibberlings3/SwordCoastStratagems">Stratagems</a>.
+It was designed to be fully operational with <a href="https://www.gibberlings3.net/files/file/1011-ascension/">Ascension</a> (David Wallace's version) and <a href="https://github.com/Gibberlings3/SwordCoastStratagems">Stratagems</a>.
+Therefore I strongly recommend to install it together with these two mods to fully enjoy it.
 <div align="right"><a href="#components">Back to components list</a></div>

 ##